kacperbojakowski/final-project/04-learning-the-basics/3-content-design/index.md

 I'll share an analogy that you, a translator, might appreciate.

-You may know about the earliest writing systems: they started out as pictograms and then gradually took more abstract forms; pictures became ideograms, then symbols, and so on, until we developed syllabaries and alphabets, thenceforth known as *writing*.
+You know about the earliest writing systems.
+They started out as pictograms and then took more abstract forms: pictures became ideograms, ideograms became symbols, and symbols became... less complex symbols, I guess?
+Then they turned into logograms, syllabaries, and alphabets – *writing* as we know it today.
+All of this happened *gradually* over a long time.

+Dumbed down, sure, but you get the point.

-In tech comm, it's similar, only in reverse.
-Documents are increasingly visual.
+In tech comm, the case is similar – only in reverse.
+Docs become increasingly visual.
 This trend is likely to continue because the benefits are *visible*.
-Where words are replaced with images, UX professionals see intuitive design, users have their impatience catered for, and companies cut translation costs (*sorry!*).
+Where words become pictures, design gets intuitive, users save time, and translation costs are cut (*sorry!*).

-*So when do pictograms become writing and writing becomes pictures?*
+*So, at which point do "pictograms" become "writing" and "writing" becomes "pictures"?*

 Technical *writers* still *write*, even if in images.
 Visual tasks may involve anything from taking screenshots to creating [infographics](https://wavelength.training/wp-content/uploads/2018/08/Technical-Writing-1.png), supplementing tutorials with GIFs, or preparing instructional videos.

 Then there are modeling languages, such as UML (Unified Modeling Language) or BPMN (Business Process Modeling Notation).
 They are standards for creating diagrams to represent complex systems and processes.
 UML helps software developers visualize the structure of systems they build.
 With BPMN, corporations can present internal procedures to employees in training, to management for analysis, etc.

 ![BPMN](../../images/bpmn.png)
 *An example of BPMN diagram.
 Note the standardized elements: rectangle boxes for tasks, rhombus for conditional YES/NO, etc.* | Image by Mikelo Skarabo